 American TESOL certification, and a Bachelors or High School Degree, are the standard requirements for teaching English abroad, and with a certificate, you can teach virtually anywhere in the world.
 Some of the most interesting teaching opportunities currently include, but are certainly not limited to, China, Taiwan, South Korea, Japan, Turkey, Vietnam, Thailand, Latin America, Eastern and Western Europe, and the Middle East.

-When you sign up for American TESOL certification, you are provided with job placement.
+When you sign up for American TESOL certification, you are provided with optional job placement.
 Online, you will have access to an interactive virtual learning center, where you can post messages to your fellow students, and talk with instructors, while asking questions in real time.
 You will also be able to review your assignments online, check out job offers, and post your resume and picture.

 With your certification from American TESOL, you will also receive the benefit of a lifelong job placement service.
 We know all the various ins and outs of teaching English in a wide variety of countries, and we will work to get you placed in the country of your choice.
 Getting an American TESOL certification is ultimately the first step in solidifying your career as an English teacher.